Monument Valley High School

 Academic Curriculum

 The school offers a variety of programs in core academic areas (English, Mathematics, Science, Social Studies and Fine Arts).
 Additionally, all students are required to take one credit of Navajo Language or Navajo Crafts as well as half credit of PE and Health in order to graduate.
 Rigorous honors level courses are offered in the core content areas.
 We offer open enrollment for AP courses for our interested and academically prepared students.
-Nearly 10% of our students are enrolled in AP classes for the 2020-2021 school year.
-Advanced Placement courses we offer include: AP Literature and Composition, AP Calculus, and AP Biology.
+Advanced Placement courses we offer include: AP Language and Composition and AP Biology.

 College Attendance History